No doubt at some point in time you may have heard the ongoing debate about which type of motor oil is best for your motor vehicle.

 So always keep your transmission fluids clean and full.
 Make sure you don’t have any leaks and that your filter is clean.
 Stop by Car-X today for your free visual inspection, and keep your transmission running smoothly!

 Being able to stop quickly and smoothly is essential in a car.
-Quality breaks that function in top condition are fundamental to a driver’s safety.
-That’s why Car-X takes the matter seriously and offers free, no obligation brake system inspections, and doesn’t even require appointments!
-With our offer, you should never neglect your break system again.
+Quality brakes that function in top condition are fundamental to a driver’s safety.
+That’s why Car-X takes the matter seriously and offers free, no obligation brake system inspections.
+Never neglect your brake system again.

-Car-X is so confident in the quality of products and service that we even offer a lifetime guarantee on brake pads and break shoes for as long as you own your car.
-Key components in the breaking systems, shoes and pads provide the majority of the stopping power by creating friction, absorbing heat and energy.
+Car-X is so confident in the quality of products and service that we offer a lifetime guarantee on brake pads and brake shoes for as long as you own your car.
+Key components in the braking systems, shoes and pads provide the majority of the stopping power by creating friction, absorbing heat and energy.
 Every time the pedal is pressed to stop the car, the shoes and pads bare the brunt of stress and wear.
-However the lifetime guarantee allows for easy maintenance so that you can stop worrying about saving money to fix the natural wear on your break pads or shoes.
+Schedule an appointment today with the Brake Experts at Car-X.

 Teenagers are dangerous enough when they’re on solid ground.
 Imagine what kind of havoc they can wreak at 45 mph!
 To calm your (and their) nerves, follow these tips on how to prepare your teen for his summer driving.